delawaremathguy/ShoppingList14/README.md

 ## First Public Update for iOS 14: 4 December, 2020

-XCode 12 has finally stabilized (?), and I have also upgraded my iPhone to a more stable iOS14.2.
+XCode 12 has finally stabilized (?), and I have also upgraded my iPhone to a more stable iOS 14.2.
 So I felt it safe to make some refinements and possibly use features of iOS 14 in updating this project.

 This repository has been built using XCode 12.2 and will run under iOS 14.2.
 Please be sure to read the *What's New in ShoppingList14* section below, primarily for implementation and code-level changes that were made in producing the initial iOS 14 release.